 I was on the phone the other day with a client who said a phrase that I’ve heard countless times from entrepreneurs.

-“I have been the best-kept secret in my industry.”
+“I am the best-kept secret in my industry.”

 And he has been!
 His business is successful, he works with celebrity clients, and he has clients who have been with him for decades.